 To estimate Equation (1), we combine information from three different sources.
-First, enforcement actions are reported on the websites of the three main banking supervisors in the U.S.: the Federal Reserve System (Fed), the Federal Deposit Insurance Corporation (FDIC), and the Office of the Comptroller of the Currency (OCC).
+First, enforcement actions are reported on the websites of the three main banking supervisors in the U.S.: The Federal Reserve System (Fed), the Federal Deposit Insurance Corporation (FDIC), and the Office of the Comptroller of the Currency (OCC).
 All insured commercial and savings banks in the U.S. have one of the above agencies as their primary federal supervisor (Ioannidou, 2005).
-In effect, we use the data set provided by Delis et al. (2016), who hand-collected the website information on formal enforcement actions between 2001 and 2010, but we augment these data with enforcement actions from the Fed.

 In general, the supervisory organization conducts a full-scope on-site examination of each insured depository institution at least once every 12 months.
 This examination involves an audit procedure necessary to evaluate all components of the Uniform Financial Institutions Ratings Systems (UFIRS) or the CAMELS rating system assigned to each bank.
-The findings from the on-site examinations and CAMELS determine whether a formal or an informal enforcement action will be enacted.
-Informal actions are not disclosed to the public, so information on them is private and does not contain reputational risk.
-Such actions mostly are voluntary commitments made by a bank's board members to correct problems and consist of commitment letters, memoranda of understanding, and approved safety and soundness plans.
+The findings from the on-site examinations and CAMELS determine whether a formal enforcement action will be enacted.
+These are legally enforced and disclosed to the public.